anlance/school/blog/translate/The-basic-operator-of-the-graph.md

 }
 ```

-Now looking back, realized use `switch` statement may enhanse the readability and efficiency.
+Now looking back, I realized  `switch` statement may enhanse the readability and efficiency.

 #### the third pit (ouput)